 What is the process for antifouling a boat?

-There is a specific process that will need to be followed to antifoul your boat in the most effective and efficient way – and you won’t be surprised to hear that, much like decorating your house, the key is in the preparation!
+There is a specific process that will need to be followed to antifoul your boat in the most effective and efficient way – and much like decorating a house, the key is in the preparation.

 Firstly, when a boat is removed from the water, you will need to jet wash the vessel in order to remove the marine growth and slime, as well as using a scraper or a broom for those stubborn bits.
-Next, you will have to remove the parts of the existing antifoul coating that are beginning to flake off, to ensure you have a smooth surface and there are no cracks.
-Once you’re happy with the surface, it is important to use masking tape along the waterline.
-We recommend a second pair of eyes and hands when doing this, as you will need to keep the masking tape as straight as possible to protect the overall look and integrity of the boat.
+Next, you will have to remove the parts of the existing antifoul coating that are beginning to flake off, to ensure a smooth surface and there are no cracks.
+When happy with the surface, it is important to use masking tape along the waterline.
+We recommend a second pair of eyes and hands when doing this, to help keep the masking tape as straight as possible and to protect the overall look and integrity of the boat.
 Now it is time to apply the antifoul paint, using a combination of a roller and a paintbrush.
-A roller will be suitable for applying 90% of the coating, however there are areas around the waterline and the chocks where it would be you’d benefit from the accuracy of a paintbrush.
+A roller will be suitable for applying 90% of the coating, however there are areas around the waterline and the chocks where it would be benefit from the accuracy of a paintbrush.
 When painting, do not apply the antifoul too vigorously or attempt to stretch that tin of paint too far.
-Remember to remove the tape whilst the antifoul paint is still wet, because if you leave the masking tape on overnight it becomes incredibly difficult to remove.
+Remember to remove the tape whilst the antifoul paint is still wet – if you leave the masking tape on overnight it becomes incredibly difficult to remove.

 Even though antifouling paint will erode and flake away over time, and it is common practice to paint new coats on existing layers, there will be some years where a boat owner may choose to completely strip back the multiple layers of antifouling paint.

-It is important for boat owners to be aware that antifouling dust can be extremely toxic, and therefore we highly recommend wearing full protective clothing, including goggles for the eyes and a specialist facemask (we should be used to them by now!).
-DIY options for removing antifoul include chemical stripping or wet sanding, whilst many people also opt for a blasting contractor to save time.
+It is important for boat owners to be aware that antifouling dust can be extremely toxic, and therefore we highly recommend wearing full protective clothing, including goggles for the eyes and a specialist facemask.
+DIY options for removing antifoul include chemical stripping or wet sanding, whilst many people also opt for using a blasting contractor to save time.

 How much does it cost to antifoul a boat?

-As you can imagine, the final price will not only be dictated by the size of the boat, but the condition of the vessel too.
-At Val Wyatt Marine, the standard price for our antifouling service is £30 per metre, exclusive of paint and materials costs.
+The final price will be dictated by the size of the boat and also the condition of the vessel.
+At Val Wyatt, the standard price for our antifouling service is £36 per metre, exclusive of paint and materials costs.

 Over recent years, a number of alternative options to antifouling paints have been explored.
-The most common so far has been Ultrasonic Antifouling, which is the process of using a dedicated system to generate electronic sound pulses, which keep vessels free of marine growth.
+The most common antifoul so far has been Ultrasonic Antifouling, which is the process of using a dedicated system to generate electronic sound pulses which keep vessels free of marine growth.

 The benefits of this include fewer lift outs (as less cleaning and reapplying is required), savings on fuel and maintenance costs, plus a reduced impact upon the environment.
 We are looking forward to exploring this innovative new technology in the future.